 Are San Marzano tomatoes the best?

 In order to qualify as a San Marzano DOP, the tomato must be grown within a designated area around Naples.
-The PDO also refers to tinned, preserved tomatoes – not the fresh ones.
+The DOP also refers to tinned, preserved tomatoes – not the fresh ones.
 The particularly fertile volcanic soil at the foot of Mt.
 Vesuvius is said to give the tomato plants even more flavour and nutrients.

 Meanwhile, other tomatoes grown in similar conditions can boast the same rich tomatoey flavour but might not qualify for the San Marzano title.
 For instance, Paolo Petrilli makes fantastic organic sauces using tomatoes grown just 75km to the north-east of the DOP region.

-What do I do with San Marzano tomatoes?
+How to cook with San Marzano tomatoes?

 - These tomatoes make fantastic pasta and pizza sauces.
 The dense flesh gives these sauces a fantastic thick texture, with no excess water.